gjbex/training-material/Python/Numpy/README.md

     target function in `optimization.py`
 1. `pendulum_ode.py`: solves the ODE of a damped, driven pendulum that is optionally anharmonic.
 Optionally plots results.
+1. `dynamic_programming.ipynb`: example of string alignment using dynamic programming.
 1. `vector_write.py`: script to create a file containing a specified number of floating point values, either in text or binary format to test I/O performance characteristics.